Materials: Gel-infused memory foam

 See our full Nectar Lush Mattress Review to learn more.

-The Nectar and Purple are both all-foam mattresses but differ greatly on their feel and materials.
+The Nectar and Purple are both all-foam mattresses, but they differ greatly on their feel and construction.
 The Nectar’s softer foam layers provide pressure relief and cradling of the hips and shoulders for side sleepers.
 On the other hand, the Purple’s grid construction increases airflow beneath sleepers and is firm enough to support most back sleepers and combination sleepers.